In this post, we will see how to use PWM outputs on Raspberry Pi to control devices like LEDs, motors, and servos.

 A PWM output is a simple (and cheap) way to achieve a “more or less analog” signal.

-Duty Cycle: It is the percentage of time that the signal is in a high state (ON) during a complete cycle.
-For example, a 50% duty cycle means that the signal is high half the time and low the other half.
+Duty Cycle: This is the percentage of time the signal is in a high state (ON) during a complete cycle.
+For example, a 50% duty cycle means the signal is high half the time and low the other half.

-Frequency: It is the number of complete cycles per second.
+Frequency: This is the number of complete cycles per second.
 It is measured in Hertz (Hz).
-A high frequency means that the cycles repeat quickly, while a low frequency means that the cycles repeat more slowly.
+A high frequency means cycles repeat quickly, while a low frequency means cycles repeat more slowly.

-For some devices, a PWM signal works “more or less the same” as a real analog signal.
-For example, an LED will give us virtually the same performance.
+For some machines, a PWM signal works “more or less the same” as a real analog signal.
+For example, an LED will give us practically the same operation.

 However, a PWM signal is not an analog signal.
-You are actually applying pulses of 3.3V.
-If you connect it to a device that does not support that voltage, you may damage it.
+You are actually applying 3V3 pulses.
+If you connect it to a device that does not support that voltage, you could damage it.

 Hardware PWM Outputs

 The Raspberry Pi has two pins that support hardware PWM: GPIO18 and GPIO19.
-These pins are suitable for applications that require high precision and stability (like controlling servos or motors).
+These pins are suitable for applications that require high precision and stability (such as controlling servos or motors).

-Let’s see an example where we will use pin GPIO18 to control the brightness of an LED using PWM.
+Let’s see an example where we will use the GPIO18 pin to control the brightness of an LED using PWM.

 import RPi.GPIO as GPIO